Best Nonprofit CRMs (Updated 2023)

 There is an extensive product suite available through their ecosystem of integrated, separate systems and you can match up with different products.
 For example, there’s a CRM, fundraising software, “giving days” technology, a membership management solution for both nonprofits and associations, and software designed to support the impact of performing arts.
 They offer workflows for clients, meaning you can match the standard workflow with what you’re trying to do, such as welcome a new donor.
 There are many options, but these aren’t customizable and might be limited to the number of workflows included in your subscription.

 The company just launched a rebrand to reflect its recent growth.
-Neon One includes four different software companies, seven unique products, and more than thirty integrated partners, and they’re focused on growing their ecosystem of products, integrations, consultants, and resources.
+Neon One includes four different software companies, seven unique products, and more than thirty integration partners, and they’re focused on growing their ecosystem of products, integrations, consultants, and resources.

 Bottom line: If you want a large company and need a broad range of tools (and don’t mind that the tools come from third parties and aren’t native to the CRM), Neon One might be a good fit.